DAKTRONICS, INC. (NASDAQ: DAKT - GuruFocus.com

 Did you lose money on investments in Daktronics?
 If so, please visit Daktronics, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, Dec.
-28, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Daktronics, Inc. (“Daktronics” or the “Company”) ( DAKT) between March 10, 2022 and December 6, 2022, inclusive (the “Class Period”).
+NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Daktronics, Inc. (“Daktronics” or the “Company”) ( DAKT) between March 10, 2022 and December 6, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Daktronics designs and manufactures electronic scoreboards, programmable display systems, and large screen video displays for sporting, commercial, and transportation applications.